 25 Contract Balancing.
 In the event that the aggregate quantity of Gas received by Transporter at the Receipt Points is different from the aggregate quantity of Gas delivered to Shipper at the Delivery Point, Shipper shall notify Transporter and Shipper shall use its best efforts to correct such imbalance, in a manner acceptable to Transporter, during the Month following the creation of such imbalance.
 If a cumulative imbalance exists under this Agreement for a period exceeding 30 Days from the last Day of the Month during which such imbalance was created, and such cumulative imbalance exceeds 5% of the aggregate volume delivered by Transporter to the Delivery Point during the Month that such cumulative imbalance was created (that quantity which exceeds such 5% tolerance constituting the “Excess Imbalance”), then Transporter shall have the right to invoice, and Shipper shall be obligated to pay Transporter if so invoiced, a monthly delayed transaction fee (the “Imbalance Fee”) equal to twenty five cents ($0.25) times the Excess Imbalance (in MMBtu); provided, however, Shipper shall not be liable for any Imbalance Fee if such fee results solely from Transporter's failure to receive or deliver the Scheduled Volume of Gas properly tendered by Shipper for delivery or scheduled by Shipper for receipt.

 26 Cashout Procedure.
-In the event Transporter generally implements a cashout procedure as a replacement for the imbalance resolution mechanism set forth in Section 8.1 above, Transporter shall have the right, at its option, to implement such cashout procedures under this Agreement in replacement and substitution for the provisions of Section 8.1 above.
+In the event Transporter generally implements a System-wide non-discriminatory cashout procedure as a replacement for the imbalance resolution mechanism set forth in Section 8.1 above, Transporter shall have the right, at its option, to implement such cashout procedures under this Agreement in replacement and substitution for the provisions of Section 8.1 above.
 Transporter shall provide Shipper at least 30 Days notice prior to implementation of its cashout procedure.

 Article 27 Term